Things to do in Freycinet National Park, Tasmania

 Wineglass Bay/Hazards Beach circuit

-4 to 5 hours – from Wineglass Bay a 30 minute flat walk to Hazards Beach.
-Turn right and follow the beach to its northern end and join another track that follows the coastline for about 5 kilometres back to the carpark.
+From Hazard beach, turn right and follow the beach to its northern end and join another track that follows the coastline for about 5 kilometres back to the car park.

 Tips for Hiking to Wineglass Bay

-• Start early, arrive for sunrise and beat the crowds.
+• Start early, arrive for sunrise, and beat the crowds.

 • Take a light breakfast and watch the day begin with magnificent views.

-Hike to Hazards Beach
+3. Hike to Hazards Beach

 Hazards Beach, Freycinet

-Just a 30 minute flat walk across the small strip of land from Wineglass Bay brings you to Hazards Beach, a beach that is pure, remote, desolate, peaceful, and breathtaking.
+Just a 30-minute flat walk across the small strip of land from Wineglass Bay brings you to Hazards Beach, a beach that is pure, remote, desolate, peaceful, and breathtaking.

 Along the track, we got lucky and came across a Wallaby going about his morning, and he was kind enough to pose so we could get a quick pic.